Self-Regulation vs External Policing in Clothing-Optional Areas

 • concealment

-• opportunity for inappropriate behaviour
+• opportunity for covert behaviour

 4.2 Shared Norms